 As a replacement for registration certificate part I, you can ask for an international registration certificate.
 You will only need this to export your car to a non-EU country.

-Customs procedures when buying a car in Germany for export
+Customs procedures when procuring a motor vehicle in Germany for exportation

 So far, I have had a good experience with the customs procedures, even if they require you to take some steps.
 Those differ slightly whether you are about to export a car to another EU country or outside the EU.